Christopher-Loynes/DisasterDetectionTool/README.md

   - `Epsilon value` (radius) in line 1002 can be adjusted (this value is for both *Naive Bayes* and *SVC*)
   - `Min_density` (number of points in the specified radius) in line 1029 for the *linear SVC* and line 1280 for the *Naive Bayes*, can be adjusted

-   - A colour-coded map of the world is generated for each classifier that overlays the location and event-type of each detected disaster
+   - A colour-coded map of the world is generated for each classifier, overlaying the location and the type of disaster detected
-   - A .csv export is produced, which contains the location, event-type and coordinates of each disaster
+   - A .csv export is produced, which contains the location, disaster-type and coordinates of each disaster detected